 - Get scrappy and determined.
 Make yourself a short but necessary must do daily list and do it.
 Every single day.
 Get out of your own way and post those updates, reach out to those that have taken interest, touch base with those who have bought in the past, talk to those groups, go to those events, share share share.
 Know it, do it, share it.

 Want to get the most out of my experience?
-Sign up here – I share my wins, my mistakes and a plethora of free resources.
+Sign up using the button below for access to my masterclasses and workshops for free.